logos-electromechanical/MultiSpork/MultiSpork/documentation/MultiSporkSystemDescription.md

 ### USB ###

 USB is a native peripheral of the microcontroller.
-The USB port is protected against ESD and electrical insults by series resistors, as
+The USB port is protected against ESD and electrical insults by series resistors.

 USB power is used to charge the battery.

 ### SD Card ###

 A micro-SD card slot provides non-volatile data storage when the Multispork is directed to log incoming data.
+It also provides storage for outgoing waveforms and (possibly) scripts to run.

+### Idiot Lights ###

+The MultiSpork shall have the following idiot lights.
+Features listed in *italics* have not yet been implemented as of commit 872e8fda3353304001933b7b57375441d28ed381.

+* Charge, red LED
+* *Power, green LED*
+* *State, RGB LED*

 ### Power ###

+#### Switch ####

+The power switch controls the enable lines of all of the voltage regulators.
+In the off position, it puts them all to sleep.

 #### Battery ####